isa-ulisboa/greends-dms-exercises/dms_ex_06_create_tables.md

 LINES TERMINATED BY '\n'
 IGNORE 1 LINES;
 ```
-The above statement may have changes for your particular environment, namely the path and name of the csv file, and the string that identifies the end of a line.
+The above statement **needs to be changed** for your particular environment, namely the path and name of the csv file, and the string that identifies the end of a line.

+It might happen that the statement does not work on DBeaver, due to limitations in teh MariaDB driver.
+In that case, you need to run it directly in mysql (in a `mysql>` prompt).
+Do not forget to tell mysql that you will use the database DMS_2022, with the command `USE` of above.

 Check is data was correctly uploaded:
 ```